aliesbelik/poldi/README.md

 - [hq](https://github.com/orf/html-query) - Like `jq`, but for HTML.
 - [humanlog](https://github.com/humanlogio/humanlog) - Read logs from stdin and prints them back to stdout, but prettier.
 - [hwatch](https://github.com/blacknon/hwatch) - A modern alternative to the watch command, records the differences in execution results and can check this differences at after.
+- [jj](https://github.com/tidwall/jj) - JSON Stream Editor, a command line utility that provides a fast and simple way to retrieve or update values from JSON documents.
 - [jlv](https://github.com/hedhyw/json-log-viewer) - Interactive viewer for JSON logs.
 - [jnv](https://github.com/ynqa/jnv) - Interactive JSON filter using `jq`.
 - [jql](https://github.com/yamafaktory/jql) - A JSON Query Language CLI tool.